Best startup business funding

 Should I use a broker as a startup?

-Especially as a startup — most lenders are built to decline you, and applying one at a time just racks up declines.
-A broker reaches 50+ lenders at once, finds the startup-friendly ones, and negotiates.
+Especially as a startup — most funders are built to decline you, and applying one at a time just racks up declines.
+A broker reaches the right funders at once, finds the startup-friendly ones, and negotiates.